Roseanne’s Cancellation: What Really Went Down At ABC, Disney Offices The Day She Was Fired

 Here’s a rough timeline of events that led to Roseanne’s cancellation.

 By 7:00 a.m.
-Eastern Time, Barr had already tweeted about Valerie Jarrett, Chelsea Clinton and George Soros.
+Eastern Time, Barr had already tweeted about Valerie Jarrett, Chelsea Clinton, and George Soros.
 Also by 7:00 a.m., Chelsea Clinton herself had responded to Barr’s tweet about her suggesting that she was in some way connected to billionaire George Soros.

 This all happened before 4:00 a.m.
 Pacific Time – that is, long before ABC executives at company headquarters in Burbank, California, had even gotten out of bed.